Skip to content

 Content Briefs

 Content Briefs turn topics or queries into structured outlines with clear goals, headings, entities and link plans.
-Floyi supports two paths to briefs:
+Floyi supports multiple paths to briefs:

 2. Standalone briefs – research heavy, query anchored briefs that are not tied to the map

-This page explains both and when to use each.
+This page explains all paths and when to use each.

 Briefs created from the Topical Authority Planner: